Quick and easy autumn craft that’s perfect for Halloween.

 Want to bookmark this DIY conker eyeballs project for later?
 Save this post to Pinterest!

-More autumn activities
+More Halloween activities for kids

 Looking for more fun things to make and do with the kids?
 Check out these great activities from Rhubarb and Wren!